 (The switch -E

-The BCP commands are put in a file with the BCP-db-inout.BAT, where inout is either IN or OUT.
-All output from BCP is written a log file with the same name, but the extension .LOG.
+The BCP commands are put in a file with the bcp-db-inout.bat, where inout is either IN or OUT.
+All output from BCP is written a log file with the same name, but the extension .log.

 In difference to DBBUILD, DOBCP does not detect empty files when bulking in data, but these may cause BCP to print error messages.
 DOBCP does not detect the format of the file when you bulk in, but you must specify which format to use.